Many or all companies we feature compensate us. Compensation and editorial

 If you still need a small student loan to cover costs, here are the steps you can take:

-How you can use small student loans
+How to use small student loans

 You can use small student loans to cover the costs of studying on-campus or abroad, purchasing a laptop or textbooks, and more.
 But here’s the deal—attending college can be expensive, so make sure you only use student loans for necessary expenses.